This slow cooked Bolognese sauce is meltingly tender, rich and delicious. Serve with spaghetti or use as the base for an amazing homemade Lasagne.

 Yes you can use your slow cooker to make this recipe – cook your onion, garlic, carrot, celery and oregano on the hob, add the mince and cook until nicely browned.
 Tip this mixture into the slow cooker, add all the other ingredients and cook on Low for 7-8 hours.

-Can you freeze this bolognese sauce?
+Can you freeze bolognese sauce?

 Yes.
 Place the cold sauce in airtight containers or heavy dury freezer bags and freeze for up to 4 months.
 Defrost the sauce overnight in the fridge before re-heating.

-can i add other ingredients to this bolognese?
+can you add other ingredients to bolognese?

 Absolutely.
 You could add panetta cubes or chopped bacon when you’re frying the vegetables, or you could also add sliced mushrooms.
 Sometimes I throw in a handful of red lentils – it’s a really economical way of stretching the bolognese out if you’re feeding a crowd.